LukaszGraff/distilbert-political-leaning/README.md

 # Exploring Transformer Fine-Tuning for Political Leaning Prediction

 This project explores the fine-tuning of transformer models for predicting political leaning based on text data.
-The raw data used in this project comes from the paper by Chris Emmery, Marilù Miotto, et al. (2024), titled "Sobr: A corpus for stylometry, obfuscation, and bias on Reddit," presented at LREC-COLING.
+The raw data used in this project comes from the paper by Chris Emmery, Marilù Miotto, et al. (2024), titled ["Sobr: A corpus for stylometry, obfuscation, and bias on Reddit"](https://aclanthology.org/2024.lrec-main.1302.pdf), presented at LREC-COLING.
 The data should be downloaded and placed into the [`data`](data) folder.

 ## Setup